Dimeric Fatty Acid Market

 Firms are also using R&D to enhance the efficiency of products and drive new uses for their fatty acid derivatives.
 Strategic alliances are another priority, whereby firms cooperate in order to extend their portfolio of products and reach untapped regional industries.

 Expansion is key to sustaining a competitive advantage.
-Top firms are increasing production plants to be able to cater to increased demand in various regions, mostly in Asia-Pacific, North America, and Europe.
+Top firms are expanding their production plants to meet the increased demand in various regions, primarily in the Asia-Pacific, North America, and Europe.
 For instance, Oleon NV bought a blending plant in Texas, which enhances its capacity to supply the increasing demand in North America and other places.

-BASF SE has also concentrated on expanding its production network, with a solid industry presence in different regions of the globe.
-At the same time, Kraton Corporation has been targeting expanding its share in oilfield chemicals, as demand for high-performance fatty acids grows.
+BASF SE has also focused on expanding its production network, maintaining a strong industry presence in various global regions.
+At the same time, Kraton Corporation has been targeting to expand its share in oilfield chemicals, as demand for high-performance fatty acids grows.

 Market Share Analysis